-David E. Sacks is a partner with the Miami law firm of Pathman Lewis, LLP.
+David E. Sacks is a partner with the Miami law firm of Pathman Schermer Tandy, LLP.
 He practices in the areas of real estate, land use, zoning and environmental law.

 Mr. Sacks provides legal advice for the negotiation and structuring of major land acquisitions, determination of zoning and property rights and entitlements, and due diligence analysis for complex commercial and residential real estate acquisitions including the securing of required development permits and approvals.
 He regularly appears at public hearings before city, county and the State of Florida legislative and administrative authorities.